 Internships taken through Boston University’s Study Abroad and Internship Programs or other study abroad programs may not be credited toward minors offered by the department.
 A grade of C or higher is required in all courses taken toward the minor.

 Study Abroad Opportunities

 Students may take courses to fulfill their language requirement or courses toward a French major or minor, or toward the joint major in French & Linguistics, in the Boston University Study Abroad and Internship Programs in Grenoble and Paris.
 In Grenoble, students enroll in intensive language courses and in university courses covering a broad curriculum.
-The BU center in Paris offers two programs: the Paris Internship Program running throughout the year, and a summer–only program, Dakar and Paris: Youth and Migration.
-Students in the Paris Internship Program take three courses at the center followed by an internship placement with accompanying academic work.
-In the Dakar and Paris Program, students will spend the first two weeks in Senegal’s vibrant coastal capital.
-The remaining four weeks will be spent in Paris.
-Courses will focus on the themes of youth and migration in an urban environment, and will explore questions of immigration and citizenship with respect to a West African migrant population.
+Also in Grenoble, first-semester sophomores pursuing a pre-health curriculum can combine a science course taught in English with a French course appropriate to their (beginning, intermediate, advanced) level.
+The BU center in Paris offers the Paris Internship Program running throughout the year.

-Opportunities to take courses abroad taught in French are also available in BU’s program in Geneva, and through exchange programs in Paris in the fields of management and political science as well as with Paris 8 University.
+Opportunities to take courses abroad taught in French are also available in BU’s program in Geneva, and through exchange programs in Paris in the fields of management and political science.
 Additional information on these programs is available in the Study Abroad and Internship Programs portion of this Bulletin.
 Students should consult with a faculty advisor to determine which Study Abroad courses may fulfill major and minor requirements.

 A placement test is required of all students whose most recent course in French was taken in high school or at a college other than Boston University and who wish to continue their study of this language here.
 Information regarding online placement exams is available in the department or on the departmental website.